whizzkee/Voltrack/README.md

-# VolTrack - Solana Wallet Transaction Tracker
+# VolTrack - Solana Wallet Health Checker

-A Next.js application that allows users to track and analyze transactions for Solana wallets.

-## Features

-- Track Solana wallet transactions
-- View transaction history
-- Real-time wallet balance updates
-- Clean and modern UI built with TailwindCSS

-## Prerequisites

 Before you begin, ensure you have the following installed:
 - Node.js (v18 or higher)